 Picturing gentility: portraits of women in American art, (Glens Falls, NY: Hyde Collection, 2000).

 Christine Bartolo, The ten: works on paper: catalogue and exhibition, (Williamstown, MA: Sterling and Francine Clark Art Institute, 1980).

-Barbara T. Ross, American drawings in the Art Museum.
-Princeton University: 130 selected examples, (Princeton, NJ: Art Museum, Princeton University, 1976).
+Barbara T. Ross, American Drawings in the Art Museum, Princeton University: 130 Selected Examples (Princeton: Art Museum, Princeton University, 1976).

 American Drawings In The Art Museum, Princeton University (October 3, 1976 - November 28, 1976)